stiglers-eponym/BeamerPresenter/README.md

 You can choose the PDF engine (Poppler, MuPDF, or QtPDF) and the Qt version (≥5.9 or ≥6.2).
 More details can be found in the [installation manual](INSTALL.md).

-Packages are available for Nix and in the AUR (for Arch/Manjaro).
+BeamerPresenter can be found in the [Nix repositories](https://search.nixos.org/packages?channel=unstable&type=packages&query=BeamerPresenter) and [in the AUR](https://aur.archlinux.org/packages/beamerpresenter) (for Arch/Manjaro/Endeavour, also as a [mainline version](https://aur.archlinux.org/packages/beamerpresenter-git)).
 The [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases) come with packages for Arch/Manjaro/Endeavour, Ubuntu 20.04 / 22.04, and flatpak.
 For example, the commands for installing BeamerPresenter with Poppler as PDF engine and Qt 5 after downloading the corresponding file are:
 ```sh